 If you are a millennial like myself, then you already know that we are a different breed compared to previous generations.
-We are a generation that is always after making memories, seeking adventures, and always striving to live our lives doing what we love.
+We are a generation that is always after making memories, seeking adventures, visiting new cities and always striving to live our lives doing what we love.

-- Money Saving Tip: You can also look at driving someone else's car for a cross country road trip, or rent an RV with many of your friends and split the cost.
+Money-Saving Tip: You can also look at driving someone else's car for a cross country road trip, or rent an RV with many of your friends and split the cost.
 It will be cheaper the more people you take with you because you can split the cost!
 Also, don't forget to get rental car insurance.

 - Camping: We paid about 150 USD for five nights overall.

 - Cabin: Since this one was cozy and comfortable, it was a bit pricey and we paid about 500 USD for five nights.

 - Hotels/Hostels: The one night in Madison, WI cost us 100 USD/night and in San Francisco (the most expensive of them all), we paid about 300 USD/night for two nights.

 - Overall, we spent about 1,020 USD in lodging.

 Money Saving Tip: A good saving tool is to camp all the way and bring more people with you, so the lodging space can be divided.
 The more people, the less you will spend.
 Another, less comfortable, option is to sleep in your car (but you kind of need your rest to drive long distances, so pick your battles wisely!).

 Food is relative for everyone because some people can literally go a day without eating.
 In our case, we like to eat a lot of food.